roman/Haskell-capataz/docs/tutorial.md

 We continue the example by spawning a few _workers_ (a.k.a. the supervised `IO ()` sub-routines).
 For this, we use the `forkWorker` function.

-`(4)` As well as the `forkCapataz` function, `forkWorker` receives an options record.
+`(4)` As well as the `forkMainCapataz` function, `forkWorker` receives an options record.
 In this example, we are setting an explicit name for the workers.

 `(5)` We are also specifying the `workerRestartStrategy` which may be: